withastro/contribute.docs.astro.build/src/content/docs/reference/code-samples.md

 Use Curly braces to highlight (default), or show "diff" style (+/-) "inserted" or "deleted" lines.

-- {4-7,10} - Highlights lines 4, 5, 6, 7 and 10
+- {4-7, 10} - Highlights lines 4, 5, 6, 7 and 10
-- del={2} - Shows "diff" style (-) at line 2
+- del={2} - Shows "diff" style including (-) at line 2
-- ins={7-9} - Shows "diff" style (+) lines 7-9
+- ins={7-9} - Shows "diff" style including (+) lines 7-9

 ### Text Highlighting

 Use quotation marks to highlight (default), or assign red/green "diff" style background colors for individual words and phrases.
+(Note: these apply for the words/text only, and do not affect the entire line.)

 Regular expressions are supported within slashes `/ /`.
 See a handy [tool for converting between natural English and Regex](https://www.autoregex.xyz/)!